ukparliament/procedure-parsing/public/comments/work_package_controller.rb.md

 We initialise a hash of additional route attributes: these are attributes used only during the parsing process.

     initialise_route_hash( @work_package )
+We initialise a hash of steps keyed off the step ID together with a hash of IDs of outbound routes from a step and a hash of IDs of inbound routes to a step, also keyed off the step ID.

+    initialise_step_hashes( procedure )
 We get an array of the start steps in the procedure.

-The array is created as an instance variable because we want to check it when parsing business steps.

-    @start_steps = procedure.start_steps
+    start_steps = procedure.start_steps
 We loop through the start steps in the procedure ...

-    @start_steps.each do |step|
+    start_steps.each do |step|
 ... then loop through the outbound routes of each start step ...

-      step.outbound_routes_in_procedure( procedure ).each do |route|
+      step.outbound_route_ids( @routes_from_steps ).each do |route_id|
-... and parse each of those routes.
+... and parse each of those routes, passing in the ID of the route .

-        parse_route( route, step, procedure )
+        parse_route_with_id( route_id )
       end
     end
   end